Rahul-aithal/Rahul-aithal/README.md

 ---

-## 📝 My Engineering Philosophy

-**On Shipping:**
-> "Completed and deployed is better than perfect but unshipped.
-Quality means including proper logging, error handling, and deployment plans."

-**On Learning:**
-> "Build things, learn from what breaks, fix them thoughtfully, and document the lessons for yourself and others."

-**On Code Quality:**
-> "Simple, maintainable systems tend to outlast complex ones.
-Clear code is easier to debug and extend."

-**On Problem-Solving:**
-> "Start with logs and metrics rather than assumptions.
-Reproducible issues are much easier to fix."

-**On Responsibility:**
-> "When something breaks in production, focus on understanding what went wrong in the system and how to prevent it in the future."

----

 ## 💼 Professional Experience at PragyaCyber Ltd

 I work as a Fullstack Engineer Intern, handling both development and operational responsibilities: